eclipse-tractusx/ssi-dim-wallet-stub/docs/architecture/main.md

 * It should be horizontally scalable

-* Data will be stored in-memory storage.
+* Data will be stored in-memory or in database storage.
 However, each time when a VP request is made, a VC is created as well.
 The persistence of signing keys is achieved via creating the keys with seeds derived from the BPN or the issuer and holder.